NA3/PowerVanguard/README.md

 # PowerVanguard

-Powershell Vanguard is an advisory Powershell script designed to be run on Windows 10 and 11.
-Powershell Vanguard will check endpoints ecurity configuration and makes suggestions based on its findings.
+Power Vanguard is an advisory Powershell script designed to be run on Windows 10 and 11.
+PowerVanguard will check endpoints ecurity configuration and makes suggestions based on its findings.